hyperspy/rosettasciio/CONTRIBUTING.rst

 **Tests** covering the functionality of the plugin should be added to the ``tests`` directory with the naming ``test_spamandeggs.py`` corresponsing to the plugin residing in the directory ``spamandeggs``.
-Data files for the tests should be placed in a corresponding subdirectory [change for pooch].
+Data files for the tests should be placed in a corresponding subdirectory - see the :ref:`Adding and Updating Test Data <adding-and-updating-test-data>` section for more information.

 **Documentation** should be added both as **docstring**, as well as to the **user guide**, for which a corresponding ``spamandeggs.rst`` file should be created in the directory